Proteomics Market 2026 – Market Size & Segments Analysis, Industry Trends, Manufacturers Analysis, Opportunities and Forecast 2036

 acquisitions (M&A), platform integration, and AI and Bioinformatics.

-integration of end-to-end proteomics platforms.
-Major companies are
+end-to-end proteomics platforms.
+Major companies are transitioning from

-transitioning from providing individual instruments to offering platforms that
+providing individual instruments to offering platforms that combine instrument

-combine instrument software and services.
-This lowers the technical barrier for
+software and services.
+This lowers the technical barrier for clinical

 Key Players: